carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 >
 > > ## Was the Data Compressed?
 > >
-> > Text files compress nicely: the "tarball" is one-quarter the total size of
+> > Text files (including Python source code) compress nicely: the "tarball" is
-> > the raw data!
+> > one-quarter the total size of the raw data!
 > {: .discussion}
 {: .challenge}